Shrutisongare08/Flashcard-Genrator/README.md

 ## Features

-- Card Creation: Easily create and customize flashcards with text and images.
+- **Card Creation**: Easily create and customize flashcards with text and images.
-- Sharing: Share your flashcards with others seamlessly.
+- **Sharing**: Share your flashcards with others seamlessly.
-- Download and Print: Download flashcards in various formats and print them for offline use.
+- **Download and Print**: Download flashcards in various formats and print them for offline use.
-- Deletion: Remove unwanted flashcards with ease.
+- **Deletion**: Remove unwanted flashcards with ease.
-- Responsive Design: Enjoy a fully responsive user interface that provides a seamless experience across all devices.
+- **Responsive Design**: Enjoy a fully responsive user interface that provides a seamless experience across all devices.

   This Project Consists of 3 main pages: